dotnet/docs/docs/core/deploying/index.md

 > [!IMPORTANT]
 > .NET Core SDK 2.1 doesn't produce platform-specific executables when you publish an app runtime-dependent.

 The cross-platform binary of your app can be run with the `dotnet <filename.dll>` command, and can be run on any platform.
-If the app uses a NuGet package that has platform-specific implementations, all platforms dependencies are copied to the publish folder along with the app.
+If the app uses a NuGet package that has platform-specific implementations, all platforms' dependencies are copied to the publish folder along with the app.

 You can create an executable for a specific platform by passing the `-r <RID> --self-contained false` parameters to the [`dotnet publish`](../tools/dotnet-publish.md) command.
 When the `-r` parameter is omitted, an executable is created for your current platform.
 Any NuGet packages that have platform-specific dependencies for the targeted platform are copied to the publish folder.